 For information regarding visas and entry requirements for Canada, contact Immigration Canada at 1.888.242.2100 (in Canada).
-NEW – Electronic Travel Authorization (eTA) is a new Canadian visa entry requirement for travellers from countries that currently do not need a visa for entry (US citizens excluded).
-This new requirement is coming into effect March 16, 2016 so to avoid issues at Canadian borders, be sure to take advantage of the voluntary enrollment period underway and continuing to March 15, 2016.
+Electronic Travel Authorization (eTA) is a Canadian visa entry requirement for travellers from countries that in the past did not need a visa for entry (US citizens excluded).
+This requirement came into effect March 16, 2016.
 Basic information and What You Need to Know.
 From outside Canada, please contact the nearest Canadian Embassy, High Commission, or consulate in your region.

 We recommend that you use Canadian currency when travelling in Canada.
 Visitors can exchange currency at Canadian chartered banks, trust companies, credit unions, or at offices of foreign exchange brokers, but it is advised to have local currency on hand prior to arriving.